Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: NUMERICAL RESULTS AND DISCUSSION

-\textbf{Impact of Transmit Power:} Fig.~\ref{fig:se_power} shows that at $P_{\text{max}} = 35$ dBm, our framework outperforms the non-RIS, DRL baseline by $\approx 9.5$ bps/Hz.
-This confirms that the HDRL agent effectively utilizes the blockage prediction results and RIS as a passive beamformer to extend coverage to edge users, converting the additional transmit power into useful signal gain rather than interference.
+Fig.~\ref{fig:se_steps} tracks the moving-average sum SE during the exploratory training phase.
+DT-HDRL converges to approximately 285.9~bps/Hz, an 18.0\% gain over the HDRL baseline without RIS, which saturates at approximately 242.7~bps/Hz.
+This gain arises from two complementary sources: the meta-controller stabilizes learning by abstracting blockage dynamics, and the active/sleep scheduling allows the sub-controller to selectively engage only the RIS units that provide constructive NLoS coverage, reducing inter-RIS interference and improving the effective SNR at blocked UEs.
+Steady-state values are reported in Figs.~\ref{fig:se_power}--\ref{fig:se_ris}.

-\textbf{Ablation Study (Theoretical):} It is worth noting the contribution of the specific geometric features used in our CSI transformer.
-Standard far-field estimators rely solely on Angle of Arrival (AoA).
-In the NFC, AoA is distance-dependent.
-By explicitly embedding the distance $d_{k,n}$ as part of the input feature vector $\mathbf{x}_k$ (Eq.~\ref{eq:csi_input}), our model linearizes the phase wavefront in the high-dimensional latent space.
-Without this distance embedding, the attention mechanism would fail to distinguish between users at the same angle but different depths, leading to significant ``beam squint'' (frequency-dependent beam deviation across subcarriers) losses \cite{cui2024near}.
-The proposed architecture effectively acts as a non-linear phase compensator, validating its superiority over standard CNNs shown in Fig.~\ref{fig:csi_training_convergence}.
+\textbf{Impact of Transmit Power.} Fig.~\ref{fig:se_power} shows SE versus transmit power.
+At $P_{\text{max}} = 35$~dBm, DT-HDRL outperforms the non-RIS DRL baseline by $\approx 9.5$~bps/Hz and reaches 91.5\% of the AO upper bound, confirming that the HDRL agent effectively leverages blockage predictions to activate the appropriate RIS units and configure their phase shifts before link degradation.